-- characteristics of the Corridor should be reinforced as priorities that enhance the overall health of the Corridor neighborhoods, including building upon the existing network of community health centers, expanding recreational access and opportunities, and expanding healthy food sources and stores.
+Corridor neighborhoods, including building upon the existing network of community health centers, expanding recreational access and opportunities, and expanding healthy food sources and stores.
 The existing community health centers are anchors of Main Streets districts and should be connected to future growth.
 Open space networks of the City should be linked to the Corridor to expand recreation and walkability.
-The Corridor should build upon local and urban agriculture efforts to bring new food opportunities into the communities. - D Strengthen Connections to Institutions the neighborhoods of the Corridor are disconnected from the broader network of educational and training institutions that are core to the City of Boston.
-Stronger and more direct connections between the Corridor and City-wide institutions and resources should be a part of Corridor efforts to bring new opportunities to residents and small businesses.
-Unique partnerships and opportunities for satellite locations and outreach programs would improve the perception of connectedness along the Corridor, creating connections beyond transit.
+The Corridor should build upon local and urban agriculture efforts to bring new food opportunities into the communities.

+- Add Core Amenities and Services reinforce existing events and programs at community centers, health centers and training centers through a coordinated network of information and displays at rail stations.
+Add core amenities and services that may be missing from specific Station Areas as part of the focus of redevelopment efforts near rail stations and Main Streets districts. - D Strengthen Connections to Institutions the neighborhoods of the Corridor are disconnected from the broader network of educational and training institutions that are core to the City of Boston.
+Stronger and more direct connections between the Corridor and City-wide institutions and resources should be a part of Corridor efforts.